livegnik/2way-poc-design/01-protocol/11-dos-guard-and-client-puzzles.md

 - Challenges expire automatically after `expires_at` or when the underlying connection closes, whichever occurs first.
 - Expired challenges are purged without side effects other than emitting a telemetry event.
-- Puzzle responses received after expiration are rejected with `ERR_RESOURCE_PUZZLE_FAILED` (see `01-protocol/09-errors-and-failure-modes.md`).
+- Puzzle responses received after expiration are rejected with `ERR_RESOURCE_PUZZLE_FAILED` (see [09-errors-and-failure-modes.md](09-errors-and-failure-modes.md)).

 ## 8. Admission decision matrix

-- **Allow**: Network Manager may proceed to Bastion admission and cryptographic verification.
+- **Allow**: [Network Manager](../02-architecture/managers/10-network-manager.md) may proceed to Bastion admission and [cryptographic verification](04-cryptography.md).
 The decision may include throttling parameters (for example, maximum messages per second) that Network Manager must enforce.
 - **Require challenge**: Network Manager must hold the connection at the Bastion boundary until a valid puzzle response is validated.
 No payload data may flow inward during this phase.
 - **Deny**: Network Manager must terminate the connection immediately and emit a rejection event with the provided reason code.

-Admission decisions must be logged with sufficient metadata (challenge id, peer reference hash, resource counters) for auditing, but logs must not store private payloads.
+Admission decisions must be logged with sufficient metadata (challenge id, peer reference hash, resource counters) for auditing (see [02-architecture/managers/12-log-manager.md](../02-architecture/managers/12-log-manager.md)), but logs must not store private payloads.

 ## 9. Integration boundaries

-- Network Manager is the sole caller of the DoS Guard Manager API for runtime admission decisions.
+- [Network Manager](../02-architecture/managers/10-network-manager.md) is the sole caller of the DoS Guard Manager API for runtime admission decisions.
-- Event Manager receives abuse events, challenge issuance, and resolution telemetry for observability.
+- [Event Manager](../02-architecture/managers/11-event-manager.md) receives abuse events, challenge issuance, and resolution telemetry for observability.
-- Health Manager is informed when admission control is degraded (for example, policy storage unavailable or challenge generation failure).
+- [Health Manager](../02-architecture/managers/13-health-manager.md) is informed when admission control is degraded (for example, policy storage unavailable or challenge generation failure).
-- Config Manager supplies policy snapshots.
+- [Config Manager](../02-architecture/managers/01-config-manager.md) supplies policy snapshots.
 DoS Guard Manager must reject admission requests if policy is unknown or corrupted.
-- State Manager receives no direct data from DoS Guard Manager; it only benefits from the reduced abusive traffic.
+- [State Manager](../02-architecture/managers/09-state-manager.md) receives no direct data from DoS Guard Manager; it only benefits from the reduced abusive traffic.

 ## 10. Failure behavior

 - **Policy load failure**: Fail closed, emit a critical event, and require administrative remediation before resuming admissions.
 - **Telemetry backlog**: Drop telemetry samples rather than delay admission decisions.
 Lack of telemetry must bias toward stricter decisions (challenge or deny).
-- **Puzzle generation failure**: Emit `ERR_RESOURCE_PUZZLE_FAILED`, deny the request, and mark readiness degraded.
+- **Puzzle generation failure**: Emit `ERR_RESOURCE_PUZZLE_FAILED` (see [09-errors-and-failure-modes.md](09-errors-and-failure-modes.md)), deny the request, and mark readiness degraded.
 - **Storage exhaustion of tracking tables**: Evict least-recently used challenges only after expiration; otherwise deny new admissions.
-- **Internal errors**: Halt new admissions, preserve existing admitted connections if safe, and escalate via Event Manager.
+- **Internal errors**: Halt new admissions, preserve existing admitted connections if safe, and escalate via [Event Manager](../02-architecture/managers/11-event-manager.md).

 ## 11. Compliance criteria